-18.3 TOIL 23 (QFRS 6.2.4 & S4.6.4)
+18.3 TOIL 17 (QFRS 6.2.4 & S4.6.4)

 - (a) Subject to the approval of the Commissioner, an employee in the fire and rescue stream and the rural fire service stream other than a casual employee may elect to be compensated by receiving time off in lieu of receiving paid overtime.
 Time off in lieu will be equivalent to the relevant rate of accrual.
 Time off in lieu is to be taken within 12 months from the date on which the overtime was worked and at a time agreeable to the employer and the employee.

+- (b) In the case of an employee engaged as an inspector in the fire and rescue stream or the rural fire service stream, time off in lieu not accessed within 12 months of accrual shall be foregone unless the employer has prevented it being taken, in which case such time shall be paid for by the employer at the relevant rate of accrual.

-- (b) In the case of an employee engaged in the following classifications:
+- (c) In the case an employee engaged in the following classifications:

 - (i) fire and rescue stream -

-- (A) inspector;
+- (A) firefighter;

-- (B) superintendent;
+- (B) station officer;

 - (ii) rural fire service stream -

-- (A) rural fire management officer level 3;
+- (A) rural fire management officer level 1;

+- (B) rural fire management officer level 2,